 Hand Receipt Holder (HRH).
 An employee who, either by position or by designation, assigned direct responsibility for the accountability and security of USPS or MPSA accountable equipment from the responsible PFO, COPE/SC of the parent MPA.
-Typically, for MPA operations geographic location separate from the PFO's, COPE/SC's primary daily-duty location.
+Typically, for MPA operations the geographic location is separate from the PFO's, COPE/SC's primary daily-duty location.